makrai/notes/belinkov19-anal-neur-lang-survey-tacl.md

 * challenge sets ... have been used in NLP for a long time (Lehmann+ 1996), especially for evaluating MT systems (King and Falkedal, 1990; Isahara, 1995;
   Koh+ 2001)
-* [desireable] properties of test suites (Lehmann+ 1996): systematicity, control over data, inclusion of negative data, and exhaustivity
+* [desirable] properties of test suites (Lehmann+ 1996): systematicity, control over data, inclusion of negative data, and exhaustivity
   * echoed in more recent work (Wang+ 2018a).
 For instance,
   * e.g. semantic test suite (Cooper+ 1996) that targets phenomena as diverse as quantifiers, plurals, anaphora, ellipsis, adjectival properties
 * [then] a hiatus of a couple of decades, 9 challenge sets have
-  * can be attributed to the rise of large-scale quantitative evaluation of
+  * can be attributed to the rise of large-scale quantitative evaluation
 * recently gained renewed popularity in the NLP community
 * In this section, we include datasets ... that diverge from the common average-case evaluation.
 Many of them share some of the properties noted by
 * categorized along the following criteria
-  * Another typology of evaluation protocols (Burlot and Yvon 2017).
-Their
+  * Another typology of evaluation protocols (Burlot and Yvon 2017)
     * partially overlapping with ours, [not as comprehensive] like ours
 * Table SM2 categorizes many recent challenge sets along these criteria.
 Below